mahlaNasr/nao_robot_project/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 This project was a contributed to help the National Gallery in order to make their ticket scan system automated through using a humanoid robot, NAO.

 <!-- LICENSE -->
 ## License

-For distribution, please reference my code :)
+For distribution, please reference my code and cite my report which can be found in  :)

 <!-- CONTACT -->
 ## Contact

-My LinkedIn - [Link to LinkedIn] (https://www.linkedin.com/in/mahla-nasrollahi-0bb679163)

-Project Link:  [Link to NAO robot project github](https://github.com/mahlaNasr/nao_robot_project)
+My LinkedIn - [Link to LinkedIn] (https://www.linkedin.com/in/mahla-nasrollahi-0bb679163) Project Link:  [Link to NAO robot project github](https://github.com/mahlaNasr/nao_robot_project)